 - Point Number One: Your job is dangerous.
 Nearly 1,000 workers were killed on construction jobsites last year.
 That means on average, least three construction workers were killed on jobsites every day! - Point Number Two: You are the person most responsible for your personal safety.
 Not your company, not some government safety inspector, not even your supervisor.
 They can all help you, but always remember, you are the person most responsible for your own personal safety. - You can be careless and unsafe too.
 Over eight out of every 10 construction accidents are caused by employee error. - You'll see a number of those unsafe workers in this program, each marked with a red X, but those unsafe workers don't work at your jobsite or for your company.
-Those workers are taking some safety "shortcuts" and working unsafely, but remember, that kind of behavior is not allowed at your jobsite or for your company.

-• Those scenes are only shown in this program as an example to you of the kind of behavior that gets construction workers hurt or even killed.
+This kind of behavior is not allowed at your jobsite or for your company. - Those scenes are only shown in this program as an example to you of the kind of behavior that gets construction workers hurt or even killed.
 So always think safety before you act.
 Don't take that shortcut or you may be one of the three construction workers that won't go home today.